Friday, March 25, 2022

 But how can lack of sleep affect health?

 Studies have found that sleep deprivation and, therefore, low energy levels increase the likelihood of opting for comfort foods containing high sugar levels to boost energy levels.
 The initial result of snacking on sugary foods is that you will initially be able to fight off sleepiness.
-However, if you continue to snack on unhealthy foods for energy you will set the path towards weight gain, obesity and further sleep loss.
+However, if you continue to snack on unhealthy foods for the energy you will set the path towards weight gain, obesity and further sleep loss.

 From all of the beneficial reasons to get a good night’s sleep, looking after your heart might not be at the top of your list.
-However, studies have shown that there is a link between lack of sleep and an increased risk of heart disease, as long lasting sleep deprivation can increase heart rate and blood pressure.
+However, studies have shown that there is a link between lack of sleep and an increased risk of heart disease, as long-lasting sleep deprivation can increase heart rate and blood pressure.

 Everyone has experienced the side effects of sleep deprivation.
 The long nights of restlessness turn into mood swings, headaches and a lack of focus the following day.
-However, in the long term, a lack of shut eye can decrease life expectancies dramatically.
+However, in the long term, a lack of shut-eye can decrease life expectancies dramatically.

 Therefore, to determine exactly how much sleep we need, a trained team of sleep, anatomy, physiology and neurology expert scientists at the National Sleep Foundation have worked for two years to produce a precise sleep guide:

 Newborns (0-3 months): Sleep range narrowed to 14 to 17 hours a day - previously 12 to 18

 Infants (4-11 months): Sleep range widened two hours to 12 to 15 hours - previously 14 to 15